VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/extending-and-using-logging-system.md

 There are three ways of using the EventSource

 * Use directly calling the Event method
-* Collecting logging information into context and calling EventSource вЂњWriteвЂќ extension
+* Collecting logging information into context and calling EventSource `Write` extension
 * Using SlabInvoker

 ### Calling Event method